yext/search-headless/docs/search-headless.visitor.id.md

 ## Visitor.id property

-The ID associated with the user
+The ID associated with the user.
+Max of 64 characters.

 **Signature:**